Remaking Democracy: How We Make the Worlds We Want

 About THE AUTHOR

-Danielle Chynoweth is a leader in the Media Justice and Housing Rights movements.
-She was the Organizing Director for Media Justice and cofounded the Urbana-Champaign Independent Media Center.
-She teaches social change at the University of Illinois, the School for Designing a Society, and internationally.
+Danielle Chynoweth is a media justice and housing rights leader.
+She works to end homelessness as an elected official.
+She was the Organizing Director for Media Justice and co-founded the Urbana-Champaign Independent Media Center.
+She teaches at the University of Illinois, School for Designing a Society, and internationally.

 Elizabeth Adams, PhD, is a composer, teacher, and caregiver who has worked at the intersection of art, education, and organizing for over twenty years.
+She produces anti-capitalist music concerts, created pop-up political education spaces with Free University NYC, and won historic rent laws with the Crown Heights Tenant Union.
 She has taught at Columbia University and the School for Designing a Society.

 TABLE OF CONTENTS